DeMoorJasper/Maltrail/README.md

 # Maltrail, modified for easy extendability

-This repo is a clone of [Maltrail](https://github.com/stamparm/Maltrail), this clone aims to create a more extendable, simplified, cleaner and advanced version of this amazing IDS.
+This repo is a fork of [Maltrail](https://github.com/stamparm/Maltrail), this fork aims to create a more extendable, simplified, cleaner and advanced version of Maltrail.

-This clone also includes a cleaner and more modern React/Node.js based web-api/dashboard for going through the logs.
+This fork also includes a cleaner and more modern React/Node.js based web-api/dashboard for going through the logs.

 # Getting started